 Bella wears both a coat and a hood in the colder temperatures to make sure that she retains her body heat and isn’t overexposed to the elements.

 As previously noted, they like to jump – sometimes up to places where they shouldn’t – and therefore are at risk for breaking bones as they are more fragile than they think they are.
-The breed should be screened for Progressive Retinal Atrophy, Legg-Calve-Perthes disease, color mutant alopecia, as well as hip, eye, patella, and thyroid issues.
+The Italian Greyhound should be screened for Progressive Retinal Atrophy, Legg-Calve-Perthes disease, color mutant alopecia, as well as hip, eye, patella, and thyroid issues.

 Having this information is really important to significantly decrease the presence of some genetic issues through screening, resulting in responsible breeding practices.
 It also increases your chances of getting a healthy puppy if you choose a breeder from their list who has good test results.
 And since you can pay anywhere from $1,200 to $3,000 for an IG puppy, you’ll want to do everything you can to ensure that it’s healthy.